Aliases for IL6 Gene

 GeneCards Summary for IL6 Gene

 IL6 (Interleukin 6) is a Protein Coding gene.
 Diseases associated with IL6 include Kaposi Sarcoma and Rheumatoid Arthritis, Systemic Juvenile.
-Among its related pathways are IL-1 Family Signaling Pathways and Immune response IFN alpha/beta signaling pathway.
+Among its related pathways are Transcriptional misregulation in cancer and Folate Metabolism.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and growth factor activity.

 Cytokine with a wide variety of biological functions.
 It is a potent inducer of the acute phase response.
 Plays an essential role in the final differentiation of B-cells into Ig-secreting cells Involved in lymphocyte and monocyte differentiation.
 Acts on B-cells, T-cells, hepatocytes, hematopoietic progenitor cells and cells of the CNS.
 Required for the generation of T(H)17 cells.
 Also acts as a myokine.
 It is discharged into the bloodstream after muscle contraction and acts to increase the breakdown of fats and to improve insulin resistance.
 It induces myeloma and plasmacytoma growth and induces nerve cells differentiation.